 It used to annoy the hell out of me when my toilet would run late at night.
-I would hear it and I couldn’t get back to sleep until I finally dragged myself from bed and shook the little handle until it stopped.
+I would hear it and I couldn’t get back to sleep until I finally dragged myself from my bed and shook the little handle until it stopped.
 Invariably this climbing in and out of bed would wake my girlfriend which would annoy the hell out of her.
 With hell out of both of us at the same time it never ended well.

 Eventually it ended.

-Not the toilet running, the waking the up girlfriend in the middle of the night … because getting out of bed in the middle of the night only wakes a girl up who is in bed with you.
+Not the toilet running, the waking the girlfriend up in the middle of the night… because getting out of bed in the middle of the night only wakes a girl up who is in bed with you.

-Lost among the newfound acres of pillows and blankets, I would actually listen for the toilet and when it began running I would take some solace in the sound.
+Lost among the newfound acres of pillows and blankets I would actually listen for the toilet and when it began running I would take some solace in the sound.